NormandDesmarais/GetCleanDataProject/CodeBook.md

 The summary presented here shows, for the selected measurements, the average value of all measurements per activity for each subject.
 Hence each subject (represented by his **SubjectID**) has 6 rows, one for each **Activity**.

-##Data Cleaning Description
+##Data Cleaning
-The original data set his obtained from  [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip), and the following operations are being performed to obtain the summary:
+The original data set was obtained from  [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip), and the following operations were performed to obtain the summary:

 + 1) The test and training data sets are merged into one data set.
 + 2) Only the Standard Deviation (**-std()**) and Mean Value (**-mean()**) measurement variables are kept (other variables are discarded from the analysis).